‘Y&R’ Spoilers For Aug 14: Homeless Nick Confronts Victor, Billy Defends Vicky, Ben Accuses Him Of Hypocrisy

 — johnthomas didymus (@jthomasdidymus) August 2, 2017

 With Victor having made good his threat to cut Nick off, it is now clear that Nick will have to work out how to survive without his father who believes his actions are justified because Nick disrespected him.

-Young and the Restless(YR)spoilers also tease that Victor is set to make changes that will unsettle members of his family.
+Young and the Restless(YR) spoilers also tease that Victor is set to make changes that will unsettle members of his family.
 Victor believes he is not getting the respect he deserves from his family, so he will announce plans to pursue exclusive personal goals.

 Viewers will see Nick demonstrate the extent of his personal resourcefulness as he takes on the challenge of standing on his own without his father.